raphael-proust/OGL-SRD5/pages/11.spellcasting/default.md

 A flying creature stays aloft, provided that it is able to do so.
 If it must move to stay aloft, it flies the minimum distance needed to remain in the air.

 ***At Higher Levels***.
 When you cast this spell using a spell slot of 2nd level or higher, you can affect one additional creature for each slot level above 1st.
-The creatures must be within 30 feet of each other when you target them.
+The creatures must be within 9.0m of each other when you target them.

 #### Commune